ArmanKhan-git/Personal-AI-Voice-Assistant/Readme.md

 User: "Hey Jarvis"
 JARVIS: "Yes sir, I'm online now"

-User: "Play Bohemian Rhapsody on Spotify"
+User: "Play Boyfriend by Karan Aujla on Spotify"
-JARVIS: "Playing Bohemian Rhapsody on Spotify"
+JARVIS: "Playing Boyfriend by Karan Aujla on Spotify"

 User: "Search YouTube for Python tutorials"
 JARVIS: "Here are the YouTube results for Python tutorials"